Teaching LLM to be Persuasive: Reward-Enhanced Policy Optimization for Alignment from Heterogeneous Rewards: Experimental Setup

 \section{Experimental Setup}

-We conduct all experiments with the Qwen3-32B-Instruct model \citep{yang2025qwen3technicalreport}.
-We set the maximum response length to 512 tokens, batch size to 128, LoRA rank r=64 with LoRA alpha=64, learning rate to 1e-6, and warmup steps to 2.
-Please see the prompt in Table \ref{tab:llm-main-prompt} in Appendix.
-For PPO, we use PPO epochs=10 (number of optimization passes per update).
-The supervised phase trains with SFT and DPO for 10 epochs, and the RL phase trains with PPO, GRPO \footnote{For GRPO, we set the group size n=3.
+We conduct all experiments with Qwen3-32B-Instruct \citep{yang2025qwen3technicalreport}.
+We set the maximum response length to 512 tokens, batch size to 128, LoRA rank $r{=}64$ with LoRA alpha $\alpha{=}64$, learning rate to $10^{-6}$, and warmup steps to 2.
+Please see the policy prompt in Table~\ref{tab:llm-main-prompt} (Appendix).
+For PPO, we use PPO epochs=10.
+The supervised phase trains with SFT and DPO for 10 epochs, and the RL phase trains with PPO, GRPO\footnote{For GRPO, we set the group size $n{=}3$.
 We ran experiments with and without a reference model; training with a reference model failed to learn and yielded substantially lower performance, so we report results without a reference model.}, and REPO for 2 epochs each.
-We report results from the best-performing checkpoint.
+We report the best-performing checkpoint.

-\paragraph{Training data} Through iterative annotation with diverse expertise, we built a high‑quality preference dataset of 6,632 samples.
-It includes 252 cases collected from online production by business experts; 3,178 samples annotated by language experts; 1,211 annotated by task experts (human BDs）; and 1,991 initially labeled as SFT (covering full SOP paths) and later enriched into preference data by human BDs.
+\paragraph{Training data} Through iterative annotation with diverse expertise, we built a high-quality preference dataset of 6,632 samples.
+It includes 252 cases collected from online production by business experts; 3,178 samples annotated by language experts; 1,211 annotated by task experts (human BDs); and 1,991 initially labeled as SFT (covering full SOP paths) and later enriched into preference data by BDs.
 Examples are shown in Table \ref{tab:preference-examples}.